Jianjun He

 In addition to teaching, I am also the director of KIIS (Kentucky Institute for International Studies) China summer program.
 I often travel back to China or lead study aboard programs to China.
 While in China, I usually take the opportunity to communicate with Chinese colleagues or conduct research with them.
 I was invited to give lectures to graduate students studying Chinese literature at Northwest University and Shaanxi Normal University in Xi'an and Nankai University in Tianjin.

 Jogging is another passion of mine besides teaching.
-I usually run 4 to 5 miles everyday in the morning.
-My hope is one day I can run for the marathon.
+I usually run 4 to 5 miles everyday in the afternoon.
+I finished my first half-marathon at the age of 46 and my first marathon at 49.
+I hope one day I will fun the Boston marathon and the New York marathon.

 My primary research interest is on early Chinese literature and cultural history with a special emphasis on political conceptualization and social practice of the body in early China.
 My approach to the materials is interdisciplinary and involves Chinese literature, philosophy, medicine and paleography.
 Currently, I am working on a book that draws on this research.
 In addition to this, I am also interested and trained in the filed of medieval and late-imperial studies.